Digital Excellence Initiative

 Building a strong, equitable, and resilient digital community in Greater Cleveland

-Our Digital Excellence Initiative aims to position Greater Cleveland as a leader in digital innovation and access by investing in efforts that align with five focus areas:
+We work to position Greater Cleveland as a leader in digital innovation and access by investing in five areas:

 - Creating a more connected community